-Giannis Tavern.
-A little outside its initial location at the village Chalki, this restaurant is known for delicious Naxian food with all the classics of this island cuisine.
+Yannis Tavern.
+A little outside its initial location in the village Chalki, this restaurant is known for delicious Naxian food with all the classics of this island cuisine.
 Meat comes from mountainous areas of Naxos while veggies and wine from their own gardens and vineyard.
 Raki (Greek liquor) is also among its products.

 Lefteris.
-In the marble-made mountain village of Apeiranthos, this is a no-frills culinary gem serving the Naxian essentials such as masterfully grilled finest meats, pitas, cheeses, and Greek desserts.
+Located in the marble-made mountain village of Apeiranthos, this is a no-frills culinary gem serving the Naxian essentials such as masterfully grilled finest meats, pitas, cheeses, and Greek desserts.

 Accommodation in Ios